 Tribute to Josef

-The Bujeok anchored in the Asian culture and beliefs, traditionally composed with letters and drawings to wish good fortune or to protect against calamities, does not exist in France.
-Talismans and amulets are present in our culture thanks to occultism but are very little used in the Christian religion beyond the protective cross of the Christ.
-Most popular French good-luck charms are unholy objects such as the horseshoe, the rabbit’s foot, the ladybug, the flower May lily of the valley and of course the four-leaf clover.
-In other words, no link can really be found between Asian and French cultures on the issue of talismans.
+The Bujeok anchored in the Asian culture and beliefs, composed with letters and drawings to wish good fortune, does not exist in France.
+Talismans and amulets are present in our culture thanks to occultism but are not very common in the Christian religion beyond the protective cross of Christ.
+Most famous French good-luck charms are unholy objects such as the horseshoe, the rabbit’s foot, the ladybug, the flower May lily of the valley, and of course, the four-leaf clover.
+In other words, there is no link between Asian and French cultures on the issue of talismans.

-We are highly interested in the original medium of the Bujeok, its tangible substance: the paper.
-A sheet of paper is a tool, for memory, game, poetry, literature, information and sometimes graphic design.
+Atelier Tout va bien is highly interested in the original medium of the Bujeok, its tangible substance: the paper.
+A sheet of paper is a tool for memory, game, poetry, literature, information, and sometimes graphic design.
 Its uses are infinite, which is its interest.
-We have been using this material since the beginning of our work, mostly practicing with a standard A4 sized white sheet of paper, to transform it into volumes and morph it into an image.
-Our fascination by such an ordinary material was inspired long ago by the discovery of the introduction to Josef Albers’ course at the Bauhaus school in the 1920s (about paper sculpture).
-As a result, a quote from Josef Albers’ introduction speech at one of his preliminary courses about paper at the Bauhaus in 1928 has been hidden in some folds yet, tracing a certain path.
-We are searching with paper a way to return to some of the origins of graphic design.
-Somehow, thanks to this nearly meditative practice, a form of spirituality and even perhaps a return to the virtues of the Bujeok could be achieved.
+Since the beginning of the work, we have been using this material, primarily practicing with a standard A4-sized white sheet of paper, transforming it into volumes and morphing it into an image.
+Their fascination with such an ordinary material was inspired long ago by the discovery of the introduction to Josef Albers’ course at the Bauhaus school in the 1920s (about paper sculpture).
+As a result, Josef Albers’ introduction speech at one of his preliminary courses about paper at the Bauhaus in 1928 has been hidden in some folds yet, tracing a particular path.
+Atelier Tout va bien is searching with paper for a way to return to some of the origins of graphic design.
+Thanks to this nearly meditative practice, they can achieve a form of spirituality and even perhaps a return to the virtues of the Bujeok.

 - 2200 × 1200 mm

 - Dohee Kwon 333